ziqinyeow/agno/README.md

 ## What is Agno?

-[Agno](https://docs.agno.com) is a lightweight, high-performance library for Agent Engineering.
+[Agno](https://docs.agno.com) is a lightweight, high-performance library for building Agents.
 It helps you build the 5 levels of Agentic Systems:
 - Level 1: Agents with tools and instructions.
 - Level 2: Agents with knowledge and storage.
 - Level 3: Agents with memory and reasoning.